cppitems/cppitems/items/010/item.md

 ```

 > Which additional requirement for `Widget` (for successful instantiation) is introduced in the last snippet above?
-> - existence of a `m` member which is move-assignable and move-construtable
+> - existence of a `m` member which is move-assignable and move-constructable

 > See [swap.cpp](https://raw.githubusercontent.com/cppitems/cppitems/master/items/010/swap.cpp)